Mission Control for Commercial Fireplaces: The Control Panel

 - Relays w/LED – When the fireplace is operating normally all of the led lights will be on.
 To assist in troubleshooting, the relays will shut off to indicate which fireplace safety has tripped, which part of the system is keeping the fireplace from lighting, or if the flame goes out.
 NOTE: The Heat Limit/Motor Overload relay does not contain an LED, if there is an issue, the red light at the end of the block of relays will illuminate instead.

-- Post-Purge Timer – After the fireplace wall switch is turned off, the post-purge timer runs the power vent for 3 minutes to exhaust any residual gases from the fireplace/vent run.
+- Post-Purge Timer – When the fireplace wall switch is turned off, the post-purge timer runs the power vent for 3 minutes to exhaust any residual gases from the fireplace/vent run.

 - Power Vent Reversal Switch – Easily switch direction of the 3-phase power vent fan motor.

 - The control panel generally ships attached to the side of the fireplace and it must be removed before installation.